anandu06dev/ng4StarterKit/README.md

 requirements at the macro-level, which includes decisions on the scope of:

 - SPA vs. MPA
-- UX first vs. API first
+- UX vs. API first
 - Smart vs. Dump client
 - Public vs. Private API
 - Mobile vs. Desktop first